kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - Subnets must be associated with a route table.
 - A private subnet doesn't have route to the Internet.
 - A public subnet has a route to the Internet.
 - It's possible to break a network by dividing on 2.
+- It's not possible to overlap subnets within VPC

 5 IP addresses inside each subnet are **reserved:**
-- .0 - network
+- .0 - network address (10.0.0.**0**)
-- .1 - router that allows to route traffic between VPC
+- .1 - router that routes traffic between subnets inside a VPC.
+If you configure other routes, it routes in\out of VPC.
 - .2 - DNS - for dns of VPC
 - .3 - future - for future uses
-- .255 - broadacast
+- .255 - broadacast address

 Each subnet has 2^x - 5 ip addresses

-DHCP is a service that allows other services to obtain an IP address
+DHCP is a service that allows other services to obtain an IP address.
+Each VPC can have only on DHCP service.
+It's not possible to change options of DHCP.
+It's possible to create a new one.

-It's possible to share a subnet between AWS organization.
+It's possible to share a subnet between AWS accounts inside 1 organization.
+Nobody can change the subnet, but people can deploy there something.

 ### Routing and internet gateway

 Each VPC has a router.
-It's a highly available network device
+It's a highly available network device.
+Router routes traffic between subnets inside VPC.
+Routers are controlled via route tables.

 VPC routing:
 - every VPC has a VPC router